 As my first visit to Gary’s trailer came to a close in 1987, he whipped out an acoustic, stood in front of the recorder and ripped through some numbers he knew I was partial to.
 A little before this he’d thrown a knife at my head – a bread knife, which was more comical than threatening.
 So maybe this was his way of apologizing, haha.

 “Williamson County” came first, then “I’ve Just Seen the Rock of Ages,” a spartan gospel number written by John Preston and best known via Ralph Stanley’s version (Gary recorded it on his 1979 album Gary.)

 “Sitting on Top of a Silver Cloud” is a haunted love song for Lou that had been written in a cemetery, and (to my knowledge) Gary never recorded it.
 “I went to a graveyard in Reedsville, Texas,” Gary told me.
 “My brother was with me.
 Way back in these bunch of bushes was this old-timey flat grave marker about six feet long.
 My brother took his handkerchief and cleaned off the slab.
 On there it said, ‘Remember me as you pass by/As you are now, so once was I/As I am now so you will be/Prepare for death and follow me.’
 That just kind of intrigued me.
 Somewhere down the line I put it in as the second verse of ‘Silver Cloud.’”

 “There Ain’t No Grave Gonna Hold My Body Down” was originally recorded in 1953 by Brother Claude Ely, The Gospel Ranger, a gold-toothed traveling preacher.
-King King Records recorded this smoking locomotive of a number live within a courthouse in Letcher County, Kentucky, the very place where Gary was born.
-Stewart had loved the 45 growing up and decided to unleash it this particular day.
+King Records recorded this smoking locomotive of a song live within a courthouse in Letcher County, Kentucky, the very place where Gary was born.
+Stewart had loved the 45 growing up and decided to unleash it on me this particular day.